rust-lang/wg-async/src/vision/status_quo/barbara_bridges_sync_and_async.md

 }
 ```

 Everything seems to work ok on her laptop, but when she pushes the code to production, it deadlocks immediately.
 "What's this?" she says.
 Confused, she runs the code on her laptop a few more times, but it seems to work fine.
+(There's a faq explaining what's going on. -ed.)

 She decides to try debugging.
 She fires up a debugger but finds it is isn't really giving her useful information about what is stuck (she has [basically the same problems that Alan has](https://rust-lang.github.io/wg-async-foundations/vision/status_quo/alan_tries_to_debug_a_hang.html)).
 [She wishes she could get insight into tokio's state.](https://rust-lang.github.io/wg-async-foundations/vision/status_quo/barbara_wants_async_insights.html)